2019 Rice Owls football team

 The 2019 Rice Owls football team represented Rice University in the 2019 NCAA Division I FBS football season.
 The Owls played their home games at Rice Stadium in Houston, Texas, and competed in the West Division of Conference USA (C–USA).
 They were led by second-year head coach Mike Bloomgren.
 They finished the season 3–9, 3–5 in C-USA play to finish in a three-way tie for fourth place in the West Division.
-Notably, they started the season on a nine-game losing streak before closing out the season by winning their final three games.
+Rice started the season on a nine-game losing streak before closing out the season by winning its final three games.

-Previous season

-The Owls finished the 2018 season 2–11, 1–7 in C-USA play to finish in a tie for sixth place in the West Division under first year head coach Mike Bloomgren.
-They were not invited/did not qualify for any postseason play.
-Despite the record, the Owls retained Bloomgren along with a majority of his staff.